MCP Tools Reference¶

 Returns: an array of Audience records, each containing:

-id— the Audience ID, used asaudience_idin subsequent calls.name— human-readable name.description— what the Audience covers.
+id— the Audience ID, used asaudience_idinread_audience.name— human-readable name.description— what the Audience covers.

 Use this to pick the right Audience for the user's question.